This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add tomatoes (juices and all), butter, onion, (optional garlic), and salt to a saucepan.
+- Add tomatoes (juices and all), butter, both onion halves, (optional garlic), and salt to a saucepan.
 Cook uncovered at a very slow, but steady simmer for about 45 minutes, or until the sauce is thickened to your liking.

 - Discard the onion and serve as is or optionally use an immersion blender to blend the tomato chunks into a smoother more uniform texture.
 This will also slightly thicken the texture of the sauce.
 If it’s still too thin, you can continue to simmer the sauce after it has been blended.